MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M02_ak.md

 7. Select **Done**.
 Leave the browser open for the next task.

-In this this task, you have successfully created a new retention policy named **Sales retention policy** that retains the channel messages and chat of the **Sales** Team for **7 years after the last modification**.
+In this task, you have successfully created a new retention policy named **Sales retention policy** that retains the channel messages and chat of the **Sales** Team for **7 years after the last modification**.

 #### Task 6 - Create a new retention policy to delete content